Peanut Butter Whipped Ganache

 Notes

 - Serving Size – This is a small batch frosting recipe that can be doubled.
+It will yield enough to frost a small cake or small batch of cupcakes.

 - Peanut Butter – I recommend regular peanut butter like Jif or Skippy.
 Natural, organic, or peanut butter that has to be stirred may yield frosting that is oily and separated.